 Can you send me samples?

 Yes!
 I offer sample boxes flowers.
-Email me to order a sample box!
+Click here to order one!

 Can I get flowers in my specific wedding colors?